xisonc/sxm-activator-pwa/README.md

 # Note

-This app funnels requests through a CORS-proxy to allow it to work client side.
+This app funnels requests through a CORS-anywhere proxy to allow it to work client side.
 The app will detect if you need to activate the demo mode of the CORS proxy automatically, just follow the instructions.